MCAS 2.0 TESTING AND ASSESSMENT

 The MCAS Graduation Requirement

 In order to graduate from high school, students must earn a Competency Determination (CD) in ELA, mathematics, and science and technology/engineering (STE) as well as meeting their coursework and attendance requirements.
 To earn a CD in ELA and/or mathematics, a student must reach a performance level of Proficient or Advanced.
 Students who score in a performance level of Needs Improvement in ELA and/or mathematics must also fulfill the requirements of an Educational Proficiency Plan (EPP), which is an individualized intervention plan that includes additional coursework and an assessment component.
-(Please ask your child’s headmaster for further information about EPP.)
+(Please ask your child’s Head of School for further information about EPP.)
 To earn a CD in STE, a student must pass one of the MCAS high school science tests (biology, physics, chemistry, or technology/engineering).

 Students who do not pass high school MCAS the first time may retake it even after they leave high school.
 If a student has taken the tests at least three times or has participated in the MCAS Alternate Assessment twice and has not yet passed the ELA and/or math test, the student may be eligible to file an MCAS Performance Appeal for ELA and/or mathematics.
 To be eligible to file an MCAS Performance Appeal for science, a student must have taken an MCAS high school science test at least one time (or completed an MCAS Alternate Assessment) and must be currently enrolled in a science class or have completed grade 12.
 For a description of the process and eligibility requirements, visit the BPS website.
-Check with the school headmaster to see if your child is eligible to have an appeal filed with the Massachusetts Department of Elementary & Secondary Education.
+Check with the school Head of School to see if your child is eligible to have an appeal filed with the Massachusetts Department of Elementary & Secondary Education.